Preventive Medicine Summary

 And the betas are boring, pedestalize women, act like their emotional tampons and support them financially.

-And while there is some truth in that and that is the case for some men… It doesn’t add up mathematically.
+There is quite some truth in that and that is the case for some women.
+But reality is not so black and white.

 For all women to fuck alphas as youngsters and marry betas as oldsters, there should be twice the numbers of men.